 Once past Earth, can he come back one day or another?

 He is not lost forever.
 It is a well-known asteroid that orbits the Sun in just under two years.
-It thus crosses Earth’s orbit regularly and could be a potential danger in several centuries because close encounters with such an object are relatively rare.
+It thus crosses Earth’s orbit regularly and might be a potential danger in several centuries because close encounters with such an object are relatively rare.

 Are there many asteroids in his case, under surveillance?